 However, some may find it intimidating due to its sheer flexibility.

-Nevertheless, it wouldn’t take that long to get the hang of it if you invested a little time.
+But if you invested a little time, it wouldn’t take long to get the hang of it.

 It is not just project management software but a complete life management system.

-Notion provides a space for all your creative ideas to come together in one place.
+Notion allows all your creative ideas to come together in one place.

 Best for Client Management